Basheer88/FlightSurety/README.md

  the flightID should be entered in bytes32 format or you will get error for exampple use below:
  `0x0000000000000000000000000000000000000000000000000000000000000043`

- Note : The frontend doesnt detect from which metamask account you choose to send
+ Note : The frontend doesn't detect from which metamask account you choose to send

- To Find which address had been used go to contract.js file and change it manaully
+ To Find which address had been used go to contract.js file and change it manually

  `// Senders Account`